loveStef/learngit/readme.txt

-Git is version control software
+Git is a distributed version control software
 Git is a free software